-A favorite expression of mine is “if you are not a socialist at age 20 you are a fool”.
+A favourite expression of mine is “if you are not a socialist at age 20 you are a fool”.
 If you still are one at 40 you are a greater fool.
 This likely change in values over twenty years is a reflection of your changing priorities.
 Life as a 20 year old is significantly different compared to life two decades later.

 As another saying I have is “a capitalist is a socialist with two children”.
 Suddenly life’s financial responsibilities refocus your thoughts and beliefs on capitalism and your need to provide your family with the necessities of life.